5 Things to Know About Lab Chemical Transport

 In addition to federal regulations, many hazardous chemicals cannot be transported across state lines without proper documentation.
 Unique permits may be required for each state that a chemical shipment travels through, and some states require a permit for the transport of hazardous chemicals within the state.
 Companies that specialize in chemical transport can help with the extensive paperwork that is often required for chemical shipments.

-5. Trained Drivers Should Only transport hazardous Chemicals
+5. Only Trained Drivers Should Transport Hazardous Chemicals

 Drivers that are transporting hazardous chemicals are typically required to have specific safety training for the chemicals in their care, for the safety of both the driver and anyone they may encounter on their route.
 For large or complex chemical shipments, it is often advisable to employ a professional chemical transport company with drivers that have both the training and the equipment to properly handle chemical spills in the event of an accident.
 Further, professional chemical transport drivers often have additional training and knowledge in planning routes for optimal safety and experience to work quickly and efficiently while observing proper safety protocols.